CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 options control the specific file format as well as features related to IO performance, see :ref:`iooverview`.

-CICE Model history output data can be written as instantaneous or average data as specified by the ``hist_avg`` namelist array and is customizable by stream.
-Characters can be added to the ``history_filename`` to distinguish the streams.
-This can be changed by modifying ``hist_suffix`` to something other than "x".

 The data written at the period(s) given by ``histfreq`` and ``histfreq_n`` relative to a reference date specified by ``histfreq_base``.
 The files are written to binary or netCDF files prepended by ``history_file``